Canada-Netherlands relations

 The Netherlands is one of Canada’s most significant trade, investment and innovation partners.
 It is a country with a deep history of commerce, representing a gateway to Europe across the spectrum of trade, investment, and technology exchange.

-In 2022, Canadian direct investment in the Netherlands was valued at $63.0 billion while Dutch foreign direct investment (FDI) in Canada was valued at $154.9 billion.
-However, when measured on an ultimate investing country basis, which excludes FDI flows originating in other countries and passing through the Netherlands as an intermediary, Dutch foreign direct investment in Canada amounted to $38.3 billion in 2022.
+In 2023, Canadian direct investment in the Netherlands was valued at $82.1 billion while Dutch foreign direct investment (FDI) in Canada was valued at $172.9 billion.
+Much of this investment originates in third countries and simply passes through the Netherlands.
+When excluding these flows, Dutch foreign direct investment in Canada amounted to $18 billion in 2023.

-The Netherlands has an enormous transport logistics infrastructure built around the port of Rotterdam (the largest in Europe) and Amsterdam’s Schiphol Airport.
+The Netherlands has an enormous transport logistics infrastructure built around the port of Rotterdam (the largest outside of Asia) and Amsterdam’s Schiphol Airport.
 The country has a highly cosmopolitan, well-educated and diverse workforce and is in an advantageous geographic position within Europe and the European Union.

 Related links